gawindx/WinNUT-Client/README.md

 This is a NUT windows client for monitoring your ups hooked up to your favorite linux server.
 Now you don't need to vnc or ssh into the box to see how your ups is doing!

+WinNut is now compatible with a Nut server accessible in IPV6 (Experimental).
+This change requires launching the program with Administrator rights

 This project is forked from https://sourceforge.net/projects/winnutclient/

 # Installation